Neural-Systems-at-UIO/nutil/docs/QuantifierMasks.rst

 * The masks must be named with the unique ID for the section with a “_mask” extension.
 File name example: Bxb_hgt_s002_mask.

 .. tip::
-   **QuickMask** and **QuickMaskNL** are desktop tools that allow you to automatically create hemisphere masks that correspond to your sections based on an atlas-registration using QuickNII or VisuAlign respectively.
+   **QuickMask** and **QuickMaskNL** are desktop tools that allow you to automatically create hemisphere masks that correspond to your sections based on an atlas-registration using QuickNII or VisuAlign.
 Peliminary versions are available for download on the NITRC page for QuickNII (QuickMask) and VisuAlign (QuickMaskNL).

 In Nutil: